a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 One of the reasons the simulation is more performant than discrete time-steps is by how much time the simulation advances between updates.
 With discrete time, it's always a fixed amount -- 0.1 seconds usually.
-With discrete events, it depnds when the next event is scheduled -- the later that event occurs, the faster the overall simulation proceeds.
+With discrete events, it depends when the next event is scheduled -- the later that event occurs, the faster the overall simulation proceeds.
 On a nearly empty map with really long roads, a single agent only needs a few updates to complete its trip -- very loosely, an update at the beginning and end of each lane and turn in its path.